SAR Fundamentals/Evening 4 start-up/Content Review

 - Why are water searches considered high urgency?

-- What is a SPOT?
+- What is an advantage of simplex?